Words are important but understanding what they are telling us is even more so.

 Many organisations try to get by without paying too much attention to the mass of comment and feedback – but they are making a big mistake.

-Politically and socially it is now generally recognised that the population divides roughly into 1% highly vocal with generally atypical views, 10% partially vocal with views that are closer to the norm, with the rest comprising a silent majority.
+Politically and socially it is now generally recognised that the population divides roughly into 1% highly vocal with generally atypical views, 10% partially vocal with views that are closer to the norm, with the rest comprising a silent majority whose views are rarely heard.

-That’s where we come in.
-We can analyse huge amounts of written (and spoken) data and give you the main messages and ideas.
+And that’s where we come in.
+We can gather and analyse huge amounts of written (and spoken) data and give you the main messages and ideas.
 Like the old prospectors we can sift through mountains of words and deliver nuggets of pure gold.